I-wen Wang, MD

-I am a cardiac surgeon and chief of the adult heart transplant & Mechanical Circulatory Support Program at Memorial Healthcare System.
+I am a cardiac surgeon at Memorial Healthcare System.
 I work primarily with patients with end-stage heart diseases, which may be the result of other cardiac problems such as coronary artery disease, valvular disease, autoimmune process, infections and other conditions.

 Some of my adult patients have serious heart failure that is the result of congenital heart diseases.
 Others have already had a prior heart transplant and now need a second heart.
 I also perform cardiac procedures to implant artificial heart pumps to help patients recover from their heart failure and get them to a heart transplant.